TyberiusPrime/KeyToKey/README.md

-A basic keyboard uses two handlers - a handlers::UnicodeKeyboard, which sends the OS-specific magic 'enter-an-arbitrary-unicode-keypoint' for any key code outside of the private areas, and a handlers::USBKeyboard which handels all the usual 'tell the computer which buttons are pressed' functionality including modifiers.
+A basic keyboard uses two handlers - a handlers::UnicodeKeyboard, which sends the OS-specific magic 'enter-an-arbitrary-unicode-keypoint' for any key code outside of the private areas, and a handlers::USBKeyboard which handles all the usual 'tell the computer which buttons are pressed' functionality including modifiers.

 USBKeyboard does not limit the number of simultanious keys, but the downstream translation into USB might restrict to the usual 6 key rollover.

 Basic features